-Arcus has a publicly available company-wide ESG policy5, last updated in December 2023, which is influenced by its investment, beliefs and the organisation's culture.
+Arcus has a publicly available company-wide ESG policy, last updated in December 2024, which is influenced by its investment beliefs and the organisation's culture.
 Arcus also requires all portfolio companies to establish and operate a clear ESG policy.
 Arcus acts as delegate investment manager to European structures which are subject to the EU's Sustainable Finance Disclosure Regulation ("SFDR").
-The Arcus ESG policy contains information on how Arcus integrates sustainability in its investment decisionmaking process in accordance with SFDR, including consideration of principal adverse impacts of investment decisions.
+The Arcus ESG policy contains information on how Arcus integrates sustainability in its investment decision-making process in accordance with SFDR, including consideration of principal adverse impacts of investment decisions.

 Arcus actively seeks external scrutiny, validation and peer benchmarking of ESG performance for itself and its portfolio companies, through membership and participation in the GRESB infrastructure assessment and benchmarking process.
-Arcus is a signatory to the Principles for Responsible Investment ("PRI")6, the Task Force on Climate-related Disclosures ("TCFD") and United Nations Global Compact ("UNGC")7.
-In 2022 Arcus also became a signatory to the initiative Climat International ("iCl").
-Signatories to the iCl commit to sharing knowledge, tools, experience and best practice methods on the reduction of carbon emissions and recognise the importance of climate change resilience and adaption.
+Arcus is a signatory to the Principles for Responsible Investment ("PRI"), the Task Force for Climate-related Financial Disclosure ("TCFD") and United Nations Global Compact ("UNGC")7.
+In December 2022 Arcus made a corporate commitment to become net zero by 2050 in line with a 1.5-degree temperature increase limit scenario.
+In support of this commitment, Arcus became a signatory of the initiative Climat International ("iCl").
+Signatories to the iCl commit to sharing knowledge, tools, experience and best practice methods on the reduction of carbon emissions and recognise the importance of climate change resilience and adaptation.

 Arcus is supportive of the 2030 Agenda for Sustainable Development adopted by the United Nations Member States in 2015.
 Among the Sustainable Development Goals ("SDGs"), Arcus has a particular interest in supporting 13 of the 17 SDGs set out below.
-Arcus is most likely to have the greatest impact on the SDGs identified as they are well aligned with its investment strategy and the long-term trends that are affecting European markets, such as decarbonisation of the economy to combat climate change, demographic shifts leading to rapid urbanisation and increasing telecommunication data usage.
+Arcus is most likely to have the greatest impact on the SDGs identified as they are well aligned with its investment strategy and the long-term trends that are affecting European markets, such as decarbonisation of the economy to combat climate change, a continuing move from the linear to the circular economy, demographic shifts leading to rapid urbanisation and increasing telecommunication data usage.